Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 This error indicates that a security protocol has been breached or the device you are loading the OS from is not able to offer the information required in other to boot.

-The Secure Boot is a technology that uses the system firmware to confirm that the system boot loader is signed in with a cryptographic key authorized by a database contained in the firmware.
-So, to secure your computer from system change that can trigger any harm, the boot sequence is saved in the database.
-A violation of this process can cause an unsecured boot, which could lead to you getting the error message on your system.
+Secure Boot is a technology that uses the system firmware to confirm that the system boot loader is signed in with a cryptographic key authorized by a database contained in the firmware.
+So, to secure your computer from system changes that can trigger any harm, the boot sequence is saved in the database.

-How can I fix Selected boot image did not authenticate error?
+How can I fix the Selected boot image did not authenticate error?

 1. Switch to legacy boot in your BIOS settings